drewpendergrass/CHEEREIO/docs/nested_tips.rst

 Per Huiru Zhong (PKU): When these areas are carefully matched, emissions should not be reduced to zero.
 However, I overlooked some of these steps recently while submitting new tasks when modifying boundary conditions, which caused the emissions to zero out.
 I suspect that this issue might be due to a mismatch between the dimensions updated with each assimilation and the actual dimensions read by HEMCO, leading to significant discrepancies between simulations and observations.

-Thanks to Yifan Li (Tsingua Shenzhen), Huiru Zhong (Peking University), and Yunxiao Tang (Harvard) for their help in compiling these tips.
+Thanks to Yifan Li (Tsinghua SIGS [Tsinghua Shenzhen International Graduate School]), Huiru Zhong (Peking University), and Yunxiao Tang (Harvard) for their help in compiling these tips.
 I plan to enforce these settings in later versions of CHEEREIO, streamlining nested grid inversions.